The study of the singly anti-charmed pentaquark production in b-factory: Introduction

-Until now, most of $P_c$ states known as hidden charmed pentaquark, were observed in $J/\psi p$ invariant mass distribution, whose thresholds determined by a baryon and a meson are near the mass of $P_c$ states.
-For instance, the threshold of $\Sigma_{c}\bar{D}$ is close to the pentaquark $P_c(4312)^+$, and the ones of $\Sigma_{c}\bar{D}^{*}$ is near to the states $P_c(4450)^+$ and $P_c(4457)^+$.
-For the five-quark system, its diversified composition will need different production mechanisms.
-Assuming the pentaquark state is compact, it may be bound through gluon exchange.
-Fortunately, the mass spectrum and decay properties~\cite{Wu:2017weo,Takeuchi:2016ejt} indicate that this compact configuration is not contradictory to the observed $P_c$ state.
-If several particles interact suitably with each other, they can compose a weakly bound molecules state.
-To produce the loose molecules, the energetic quarks may fragment firstly into multiple hadrons and then the strong interactions between these hadrons cause some possible hadronic molecules.
-Therefore, the production of pentaquark states may be investigated at hadron level~\cite{Jin:2016vjn}.
-However, no evidence of the inner structure has been credibly described by the high energy experiments.
-In addition, the open charmed pentaquark states, which masses may be far away from their thresholds~\cite{Stewart:2004pd}, would offer a new possibility for their study.
-The pentaquark states with one anti-charmed quark and four light quarks have been discussed earlier~\cite{Diakonov:2010tf,Yamaguchi:2011xb,Richard:2019fms,Giannuzzi:2019esi,An:2020vku,Stewart:2004pd,Chow:1995hv,Leung:1998tt,Yang:2020atz,Jaffe:2003sg,Sarac:2005fn,Azizi:2021pbh}, in which the masses are studied by quark model~\cite{Jaffe:2003sg}, constituent model~\cite{Stancu:1998sm,Richard:2019fms}, diquark model~\cite{Giannuzzi:2019esi} and QCD sum rule~\cite{Sarac:2005fn,Azizi:2021pbh}.
-Though the results from different approaches with various inner structure are disaccord between each other, the difference may directly verify the inner structure once the states are discovered in the future.
-Accordingly in the work, we will force on the production of singly anti-charmed pentaquark, predicting the adopted channels for the experiments.
-In return, the discussion may help us understand the interactions between inner particles and the confinement mechanism.
+To date, the majority of $P_c$ states, also known as hidden charmed pentaquarks, have been found in the $J/\psi p$ invariant mass distribution.
+Their thresholds are determined by a baryon and a meson close to the mass of the $P_c$ states.
+For example, the threshold of $\Sigma_{c}\bar{D}$ is close to the pentaquark $P_c(4312)^+$, and that of $\Sigma_{c}\bar{D}^{*}$ is close to the states $P_c(4450)^+$ and $P_c(4457)^+$.
+For the five-quark system, its diversified composition will depend on different production mechanisms.
+Assuming that the pentaquark state is compact, it can be bound by gluon exchange~\cite{Ali:2020vee,Ali:2019clg}.
+Fortunately, the mass spectrum and decay properties~\cite{Wu:2017weo,Takeuchi:2016ejt} indicate that this compact configuration is not incompatible with the observed $P_c$ state.
+If several particles interact appropriately with each other, they can form a weakly bound molecular state.
+To produce the loose molecules, the energetic quarks can first fragment into multiple hadrons, and then the strong interactions between these hadrons can produce some possible hadronic molecules.
+Therefore, the production of pentaquark states can be studied at the hadron level~\cite{Jin:2016vjn}.
+However, the inner structure has been credibly described by the high-energy experiments, which may be far more complex than those of conventional hadrons, and the spin-parity is still unknown.
+There have been several theoretical approaches to describe the pentaquark states, including quark models~\cite{Santopinto:2016pkp,Deng:2016rus,Ali:2019clg,Maiani:2018tfe,Stancu:1998sm}, meson-based model~\cite{Du:2019pij,Wang:2019ato,Chen:2015loa}, hadro-charmonium model~\cite{Dubynskiy:2008mq,Li:2013ssa,Wang:2013kra}, QCD sum rules~\cite{Chen:2012ex,Chen:2014vha}, kinematical effects~\cite{Guo:2015umn}, chiral quark model~\cite{Qin:2020gxr}, heavy quark symmetry~\cite{Ali:2016dkf}, complex scaling method~\cite{Lin:2023dbp} and more.
+By assuming that the pentaquark state is a bound state of two diquarks and an anti-quark, the authors calculate the masses of the pentaquark ground state~\cite{abu-shady:2022apq}.
+They used the Bethe-Salpeter equation, with the potential energy of quark interaction given by logarithm, linear, and spin dependent potentials.